dbetteb/hello_world/README.md

 #### Use of code

-The previous code should be written and saved in a file named `Hello.java`, then on UNIX-like systems (Unix, Linux, Mac OS X), on a terminal type
+The previous code should be written and saved in a file named `Hello.java`, then
 ```bash
 javac Hello.java
 ```